chromium/chromium/components/subresource_filter/README.md

 The code uses "root frame" and "child frame" terminology distinguish from the FrameTree-centric "main frame" and "subframe".
 Frame trees may be embedded so that a single "tab" may have multiple "main frames".
-In some cases (fenced frames) an embedded main frame is treated by the filter like a subframe; a main frame in a fenced frame is thus a subresource filter "child frame".
-In others (portals), the embedded main frame establishes a new subresource filter root so it is a subresource filter "root frame".
+An embedded main frame (fenced frame) is treated by the filter like a subframe; a main frame in a fenced frame is thus a subresource filter "child frame".

 ##### Throttle management
 The `ContentSubresourceFilterThrottleManager` is a `WebContentsObserver`, and manages both the